 In warm weather, water regularly, if possible with non-calcareous water to keep the soil slightly damp.

-In the ground, waterings should be moderate, except in case of intense drought.
+In open soil, waterings should be moderate, except in case of intense drought.

 Prune my rocktrumpet